MitchBradley/Grbl_Esp32-wiki/Using-the-SD-Card.md

 All commands are in the [ESP...] format.
 They are defined [in this document](https://github.com/bdring/Grbl_Esp32/blob/master/doc/Commands.txt).

+Note: If you have authentication enabled (which is not the default), you will need to supply a password for some of the commands.
+Example [ESP210]pwd=admin  (this assume you are using the default password of "admin")

 ## Commands

 ### Get SD Card Status